Personal Academic and Career Exploration Seminar - PACES

 - It is highly recommended that you set up an appointment with your advisor and discuss your results.

-When you finish a Web Activities, please set-up a meeting with your advisor to discuss your efforts.
-Through such meetings, you can clarify your concerns and possible areas of misunderstanding and lay the groundwork for the next steps in the exploration process.
+When you finish a Web Activity, please set-up a meeting with your advisor to discuss your efforts.
+Through such meetings, you can clarify your concerns and possible areas of misunderstanding, so laying the groundwork for the next steps in the exploration process.

-It is possible that you can only complete parts of a Web Activities.
+It is possible that you can only complete parts of a Web Activity.
 Information on the Web cannot fully answer the unlimited number of questions you might have about your exploration.
-If you encounter difficulty in completing a Web Activities, see your advisor.
-They want to help you.
-But please remember the time before and after registration for classes is the best time to see your advisor about these issues.
-Your advisor will be able to spend more time with you and discuss the implications of your exploration more easily during the non-registration period of time.
+If you encounter difficulty in completing a Web Activity, see your advisor.
+They want to help you; however, please remember the time before and after registration for classes is the best time to see your advisor about these issues.
+Your advisor will be able to spend more time with you and discuss the implications of your exploration more easily during the non-registration period.

 is designed by Shippensburg University Libraries to help you learn how to use Web and conduct successful searches.